I'm worried about my data privacy! What guarantees can you give?

 Yes!
 As of November 2023, we are now a registered charity (Charity number: 1205408).
 Here we are on the Charity Commission website.

 The refugees we provide laptops for are known to and supported by a host of organisational partners of ours.
 We feel this is the most effective way to support our recipients, as our provision exists in the context of a holistic suite of support.
 We recognise that this approach means we don't reach those who are not supported by a specific organisation, and are looking to grow as an organisation so that we can.

 Screen Share exists thanks to catalytic funding from the The Blue Thread Big Ideas Fund, which supports young people to develop socially positive, mission-driven tikkun olam projects (improving the world) inspired by Jewish values and aimed at creating change in the world.
-As we continue to grow from an idea to a project to an operation in which people are willing to invest, we will explore the opportunity to become a registered charity ourselves.

 How can I refer someone to you?
 Can I self-refer?